flatironinstitute/flatiron-usage-vizwall/README.md

 - Reorder barchart according to keys provided
 - Style and add cool fonts
 - Improve labeling
+- Add open GPUs/CPUs as number under the donut

 ### Other charts for potential v2?

-- spikes in the week or another bit of timeseries data
-- avg wait time
 - CPU efficiency by center as racecars
-- Num queue items by center / location (toggle animated)
+- Toggle num queue items by center with queue items by location (gordon etc)